 I hope so.

 The feelings of comfort hold us fast like rotund arms.
 But comfort doesn’t live our life, it doesn’t extend us into the world.
 For that, we need wonder.
-Wonder propels us out into the world and back into forests.
+Wonder propels us into the world traipsing like children and back into forests.
 We need both comfort and wonder.

-My husband reads to my daughter.
+My husband reads to my daughters.
 Inflexion, vocal patterns, tempo, pronunciation.
 My husband has a “reading voice.”
 My daughter is so very lucky.

 Feel comforted.
 Be in wonder.
 Be read to.